Parking at Smith

 - Legal residence of the nonresident and her/his residence while attending such school or college

 - Name and address of the school or college which she/he is attending

 Any nonresident who fails to comply with the provisions of this law shall be punished by a fine of not more than $200.

-Smith College students may complete the form and obtain a decal from the Registry of Motor Vehicles at the Campus Police Department, 126 West Street.
+Smith College students may complete the form and obtain a decal from the Registry of Motor Vehicles at Facilities Management, 126 West Street.
 There is no fee for the decal.